suit-wg/architecture/draft-ietf-suit-architecture.md

 does all permission management and coordination.
 This entity allows the device to offload complex permissions calculations for the device.

-### Suitability for software and personalization data

-The work on a standardized manifest format initially focused on the most constrained IoT devices and those devices contain code put together by a single author (although that author may obtain code from other developers, some of it only in binary form).

-Later it turns out that other use cases may benefit from a standardized manifest format also for conveying software and even personalization data alongside software.
-Trusted Execution Environments (TEEs), for example, greatly benefit from a protocol for managing the lifecycle of trusted applications (TAs) running inside a TEE.
-TEEs may obtain TAs from different authors and those TAs may require personalization data, such as payment information, to be securely conveyed to the TEE.

-To support this wider range of use cases the manifest format should therefore be extensible to convey other forms of payloads as well.

-# Securing Firmware Updates {#securing}

-Securing the firmware update process itself is important.
-Failure to do so can help attackers to take control over the devices.

-End-to-end security mechanisms are used to protect the firmware image and the manifest.
-The following assumptions are made to allow the firmware consumer to verify the received firmware image and manifest before updating software:

-* To accept an update, a device needs to verify the signature covering the manifest.
-There may be one or multiple manifests that need to be validated, potentially signed by different parties.
-The device needs to be in possession of the trust anchors to verify those signatures.
-Installing trust anchors to devices via the Trust Provisioning Authority happens in an out-of-band fashion prior to the firmware update process.

-* Not all entities creating and signing manifests have the same permissions.
-A device needs to determine whether the requested action is indeed covered by the permission of the party that signed the manifest.
-Informing the device about the permissions of the different parties also happens in an out-of-band fashion and is also a duty of the Trust Provisioning Authority.

-* For confidentiality protection of firmware images the author needs to be in possession of the certificate/public key or a pre-shared key of a device.
-The use of confidentiality protection of firmware images is optional.

 #  Example {#example}